kevin-schmitt/python/python-and-C/Readme.md

 #Description

-How to use C function in python project?

-#one

-write you files with .h and .cpp

-#two
+Example for use custom librarie from C langage.
+C is fast and can improve performance of application  with that.

+#Run
-compile files for generate libarie wtih gcc
+Run `pip3 install -r requirements.txt` for install depencies Run `python main.py` compile files for generate libarie wtih gcc
 `gcc -Wall -o5 -fPIC -shared C/factoriel.c -o factoriel.so`

-#Run
-Run `pip3 install -r requirements.txt.` for install depencies Run `python main.py`
+#Test
+Run `python test\test_factoriel.py`